Over the next three years, we'll be taking our work to six cities across North America.

-Inspired by The Dybbukast and the ways in which it brings together scholarship and theatricality, our residencies bring arts and educational engagement connected to Jewish history to communities throughout North America.
-This program provides a unique opportunity to combine meaningful Jewish arts with community events and professional development training through one to two-week residencies that involve:
+Inspired by The Dybbukast and the ways in which it brings together scholarship and theatricality, our residencies bring arts and educational engagement to communities throughout North America.
+This program provides a unique opportunity to combine meaningful arts with Jewish community events and professional development training through week-long residencies that involve:

 -

-original live performances inspired by creative Jewish texts from throughout history that are infused with scholarship illuminating the cultural contexts and implications for our world today
+original live performances that are infused with scholarship illuminating the cultural contexts and implications for our world today

 -

-partnerships with local institutions to present training workshops for educators and community leaders in which they learn techniques to engage with their constituents and students around the topics brought up in the performances and beyond
+partnerships with local institutions to present training workshops for educators, artists, and community leaders in which they learn techniques to engage with their constituents, students, and audien around the topics brought up in the performances and beyond

 -